 She continues: “I’m optimistic the soft robotic sleeve could potentially be used for short-term cardiac rehabilitation in addition to long-term therapy.”

 The teams recently published their studies on pigs, in which they induced cardiac arrest in the animals then implanted the robotic device.
-They were able to demonstrate the sleeve’s ability to restore the heart to 97 percent of its original cardiac output.
+They were able to demonstrate the sleeve’s ability to restore the heart to

 “This work represents an exciting proof-of-concept result for this soft robot, demonstrating that it can safely interact with soft tissue and lead to improvements in cardiac function.”